collocations.org

 He committed himself heart and soul to the cause.

-to win the hearts and minds of the nation''s youth
+to win the hearts and minds of the nation's youth

-(= cheerful and well),
+in good heart (= cheerful and well), put (your) heart into sth

 I wish you well with all my heart.